jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling.md

 So let's start with basic errors that we implement and why they are important:

 1. *Loading...* - most important feedback for a user that something is loading.
-   The user needs that nothing need to worry about, just content is loading.
+   The user needs to now that there is nothing to worry about, just content is loading.
    If loading takes too much time, he might think about changing his network provider.
    During the loading, without indicator in the e-mail app, the user might think: "All my e-mail were deleted".
 2. *No internet, check your connection* - this is the second most important feedback for a user.
    No internet is a common situation.
-In a train, plane, tunnel, underground station, or even some places in a flat.
+On the train, plane, tunnel, underground station, or even some places in a flat.
    Without this message, the user might think that app has broken or he doesn't know how to do things.
    Show to the user that it's not his or your fault.
 Show to him that he can fix this issue.
-3. *Your password is wrong*, *Title should be filled* - This is definitely frustrating to a user if he click send button and doesn't know why he can't send an e-mail - he just forgot to type recipients.
+3. *Your password is wrong*, *Title should be filled* - This is definitely frustrating to a user if he clicks send button and doesn't know why he can't send an e-mail - he just forgot to type recipients.
    People are imperfect and we tend to forget about something.
 So if the user will forget to fill something, you should help him.
 4. *Problem with network connection* - (optional but useful) The app can distinguish missing network issues reported by device operating system from exceptions thrown while fetching data (like an unknown host, a connection is broken etc.).